limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Information Gathering

-Let's kick this off with a `nmap` scan to establish the services available in the host:
+Let's kick this off with a `nmap` scan to establish the services available in the host.

 ```
 # nmap -n -v -Pn -p- -A --reason -oN nmap.txt 192.168.198.130`